She grew food to feed struggling families. Then vandals covered her soil in salt

 She fed hundreds of struggling families with food from her allotment.
 Then vandals covered it in salt

-Heartbroken volunteer who has MS vows she won’t be stopped as she weeps at devastation in viral TikTok video
+Heartbroken volunteer who has MS vows she won’t stop as she weeps at devastation in viral TikTok video

 Vandals broke onto an allotment where a volunteer was growing food to give to people struggling with the cost of living – and poured salt over the land to stop anything being cultivated there.